ansea-wav/Wazle/README.md

 Wazle isn't just an application; it's the culmination of countless hours of imagining a better way for managers, business owners, and community leaders to interact with their digital ecosystems.
 It is your bridge, your command center, and your silent partner that works tirelessly in the background.

 With Wazle, you are no longer chained to a desktop to manage your bots.
-We have crafted a clean, distraction-free mobile experience where you can craft auto-responses, explore files, check your server's pulse, and command your WhatsApp empire—all from the palm of your hand.
+We have crafted a clean, distraction-free mobile experience where you can craft auto-responses, explore files, check your server's pulse, and command your WhatsApp empire. all from the palm of your hand.

 ---